- Sola Scriptura And Charges Of Circular Reasoning:

 -If Jesus Christ passed on infallible, extra-biblical oral traditions that were meant to be heard by us, then what about the people who are deaf?
 If illiteracy rates disqualify Scripture from functioning as the only infallible rule of faith, then is the Roman Catholic "three-legged stool" disqualified because deaf people cannot hear oral teaching?

 -In order to refute Sola Scriptura, one has to demonstrate that this principle somehow conflicts with Scripture.
-The authority of Scripture is not determined by our intelligence.
-The authority of Scripture is not determined by our health.
-The authority of Scripture is not determined by its availability.
+The authority of Scripture is not determined by our intelligence, our health, or its availability.
 Scripture is inherently authoritative because it is God-breathed (2 Timothy 3:16).
-It is not limited by personal circumstance or inconveniences.
+Its authority is not limited by personal circumstance or inconveniences.

 No comments: